w3c/picture-in-picture/explainer.md

 *   A website wants to initiate a Picture-in-Picture experience from its own media or site controls.
 *   A website wants to be notified when the user initiates Picture-in-Picture on a video from the browser UI in order to update its UI.
+*   A website wants to inject an action into the Picture-in-Picture window by providing information used for the action in order to give its users control over the PiP’d media.
+*   A website wants to be notified when the user interacts with the action in order to handle it.

 ### For future considerations or candidates for first API